shdwmtr/resident/README.md

 # ReClass

-An incredibly performant, independent utility tool that un-obfuscates minified class names on-the-fly.
+An incredibly performant, independent utility tool that un-obfuscates minified class names in Steams CEF on-the-fly.
 This tool is particularly useful for creating stable, future proof themes.

 This tool is entirely plugin loader agnostic, and supports both the Steam deck and client.